signalfx/apmworkshop/apm/python-otel/README.md

 ### This lab requires starting from the main [APM Instrumentation Workshop](../3-workshop-labs.md)

-#### Step #1 Install SignalFx tracing library and boostrap instrumentation.
+#### Step #1 Install Splunk OptenTelemetry Python tracing library and boostrap instrumentation.
 Make sure you have Python3 installed in advance of these steps.

 Do all of these from your ~ directory: